antsebastian/dynamic-dash-vue/README.md

 # Dynamic Dashboard Vue

-A Vue.js component case study that loads and positions panels based on json data and dynamically loads a widget into each panel.
+A Vue.js component case study.
+Dynamic Dashboard loads and positions panels based on json data.
+It also loads a user defined widget into each panel.

 ![alt text](./src/assets/loaded.png)